HKCaesar/classify_satellite_image/README.md

 ### 1. GDAL

 GDAL is a translator library for raster and vector geospatial data formats.
-Please follow this link to install it [https://trac.osgeo.org/gdal/wiki/GdalOgrInPython]
+Please follow this link to install it [Install GDAL](https://trac.osgeo.org/gdal/wiki/GdalOgrInPython)

 ### 2. Scikit-Learn